vishketan-ha/ha_lumagen/README.md

 ### Entity Availability

-- Status sensors are only available when the device is active (not in standby)
+- All entities retain their cached values when the device is in standby or disconnected
+- Entities remain available showing last known state
+- Real-time updates resume immediately when device becomes active
 - Diagnostic sensors remain available even in standby mode
-- Power switch is always available when connected
-- Remote commands are blocked when the device is in standby

 ### Input Source Dropdown Empty

 If the input source dropdown is empty:
-1. Ensure the device is powered on and active
-2. Wait for the device to fully initialize (may take 30-60 seconds)
-3. Reload the integration
-4. Check that input sources are configured on the device
+1. Check that input sources are configured on the device with custom labels

-### UI Lag When Switching Power

-The device takes approximately 15 seconds to change power states.
-The integration uses optimistic state updates to provide immediate UI feedback while the device transitions.
+2. Verify the device is connected (check connection status in logs)
+3. Input labels are fetched automatically 1 second after connection is established
+4. If labels are updated on the device, the integration will receive an `input_labels` event and update automatically

 ## Development

-This integration is built using:
+### Built With

-- [pylumagen](https://github.com/johncarey70/pylumagen) - Python library for Lumagen control
+- **[pylumagen](https://github.com/johncarey70/pylumagen)** - Python library providing device communication and control
+- **[Kiro](https://kiro.ai)** - AI-powered development assistant used to build this integration

+### Architecture

+This integration implements a **pure event-driven architecture** for real-time responsiveness:

+**Event-Driven Updates:**
+- Subscribes to pylumagen dispatcher events for all device state changes
+- Updates appear in Home Assistant UI within 1 second of device changes
-- Home Assistant's DataUpdateCoordinator for efficient polling
+- Zero polling overhead (`update_interval=None`)
+- Minimal resource usage - only processes actual state changes

+**Key Features:**
+- Automatic reconnection handling via pylumagen
+- Entities retain cached values when device is in standby or disconnected
+- Input labels fetched once on connection, then updated via events
-- Proper entity availability handling for standby mode
+- Proper device info handling even in standby mode

+**Design Inspiration:**
+- Event-driven approach inspired by the [Unfolded Circle Lumagen Integration](https://github.com/johncarey70/uc-integration-lumagen)
+- Follows Home Assistant best practices for custom integrations

 ## Support